MrGiovanni/Touchstone/README.md

 }

 @inproceedings{li2024well,
-  title={How Well Do Supervised Models Transfer to 3D Image Segmentation?}, author={Li, Wenxuan and Yuille, Alan and Zhou, Zongwei}, booktitle={The Twelfth International Conference on Learning Representations}, year={2024}
+  title={How Well Do Supervised 3D Models Transfer to Medical Imaging Tasks?}, author={Li, Wenxuan and Yuille, Alan and Zhou, Zongwei}, booktitle={The Twelfth International Conference on Learning Representations}, year={2024}